peranakanfrancis/mary/content/en/project/st-mary-magdalena-chapel/index.md

   caption:
   focal_point: Smart
 ---
-These were over 80 Catholic families in Permatang Tinggi New Village during the Emergency.
-In 1954, Fr.
-Thomas Chin built a small chapel.
-As the chapel was too small for the increasing number of parishioners.
-It was rebuilt into a bigger chapel with the parishioners donations and government fund.
-The blessing of the New Chapel was officiated by Bishop Gregory Yong on 16 September 1969.
+The chapel dates back to the 1950s.
+To cater to the spiritual needs of the parishioners, the Chapel of St. Mary Magdalene was constructed in early 1954.
+When the number of families living in the village grew, the first chapel was found to be too small and could not cope with the increasing number of families.
+Fr.
+Thomas Chin constructed a bigger chapel through donations from the parishioners as well as help from the government.

-1986, Fr.
-John Hsiong built a bell tower, the balance of money was used to renovate the altar and purchase of new pews.
-Annual feast day is on 22 July.
+Bishop Gregory Yong blessed the chapel on 16 September 1969.
+Additional renovations were done by the subsequent parish priests.
+Fr.
+John Hiong built the bell tower and did some renovations to the chapel and purchased new pews.